Gauging the Schwarzian Action: Abstract

 \section{Abstract}

 { In this work, we promote the global $SL(2,\mathbb{R})$ symmetry of the Schwarzian derivative to a local gauge symmetry.
-To achieve this, we develop a procedure that potentially can be generalized beyond the $SL(2,\mathbb{R})$ case: We first construct a composite field from the fundamental field and its derivative such that it transforms linearly under the group action.
+To achieve this, we develop a procedure that potentially can be generalized beyond the $SL(2,\mathbb{R})$ case to any symmetry where the fundamental fields transform nonlinearly: We first construct a composite field from the fundamental field and its derivative such that it transforms linearly under the group action.
 Then we write down its gauge-covariant extension and apply standard gauging techniques.
 Applying this to the fractional linear representation of $SL(2,\mathbb{R})$, we obtain the gauge-invariant analogue of the Schwarzian derivative as a bilinear invariant of covariant derivatives of the composite field.
-The framework enables a simple construction of N\"other charges associated with the original global symmetry.
+The framework enables a simple construction of Noether charges associated with the original global symmetry.
 The gauge-invariant Schwarzian action introduces $SL(2,\mathbb{R})$ gauge potentials, allowing for locally invariant couplings to additional fields, such as fermions.
 While these potentials can be gauged away on topologically trivial domains, non-trivial topologies (e.g., $S^1$) lead to distinct topological sectors.
 We mention that in the context of two-dimensional gravity, these sectors could correspond to previously discussed defects in the bulk theory. }